 “BECAUSE OUR GOVERNMENT IS INCOMPETENT!!!”, our guide was almost screaming from the top of his lungs into the chilly mountainous air, with his eyes wildly rolling.
 Still clenching his coffee cup, he continued: “ALL THEY DO IS THROW MONEY AT SUGAR CANE AND BANANA PRODUCERS WHILE TOTALLY IGNORING THE GOLD THAT IS GROWING RIGHT HERE!!!
 LOOK AROUND!
 THIS IS THE FUTURE OF JAMAICA!”

 The presentation was over.
 Our guide went on rambling about politics, corruption, and how unfairly things were done in Jamaica for a good half an hour.
 The well-mannered newlywed couple didn’t know what to do with themselves and politely wandered off.
 I concentrated on tasting samples.
-Meanwhile, Julia was absolutely loving this man’s rant, occasionally sprinkling in more gasoline into his fire.
+Meanwhile, Julia was absolutely loving this man’s rant, occasionally sprinkling more gasoline into his fire.

 “I’ve never heard of Jamaican sugar!
 Of course, Jamaican coffee is world known!”

 Finally, the guide realized he lost the entire group except for Julia, gathered us back together, and took us for a walk around the plantation.
 There, surrounded by tranquil green coffee trees, he finally relaxed and stopped listing his grievances.
-We tasted coffee bean right off the tree and learned how other trees support and shade the growing coffee plants.
+We tasted coffee beans right off the tree and learned how other trees support and shade the growing coffee plants.

 At the end of the tour, we bought a few bags of coffee to go and in all honesty, that same coffee at home just didn’t taste as good as it did on the farm.
 The guide walked us to our taxi.
 He waved as we pulled off, a small coffee cup still in hand.
 Julia excitedly waved back.